-Data breaches can happen through phishing scams and ransomware attacks by cybercriminals outside the company.
+Data breaches can happen through phishing scams and ransomware attacks by cybercriminals outside the company, such as in the case of the British Library data breach.
 However, the biggest cause of a data breach is human error.
 This may mean emails sent to the wrong address, letters containing sensitive information sent to the wrong postal address or even documents faxed to the wrong recipient.

 The people who request and retain our personal data are called data controllers and they may use processors to process that data.
 There must be a lawful basis given.
 There are 7 Core Principles set out by data protection laws that must be followed to ensure this data is processed according to the law.
 To ensure staff are fully aware of these responsibilities and handle data accordingly staff awareness and training is crucial.
 Not all data is protected by data security laws but in order to claim for personal data misuse the onus will be on you to prove how the data controller was liable for the breach.